Layria-b/RRSpotifyInBio/README.md

-Hey!
-This is a thing that puts what your currently listening to on spotify into your bio in rec room!
+Hello!
+This is a puts what you currently listening to on spotify in your Rec Room bio.

-All you need to do run the .exe file and i dont feel like writing this rn ill do it later maybe idk
+All you need to do is download the newest release from the releases section and then run the program,

+you should see a tab that opens telling you to log in to spotify, Login to your spotify account there.

+then you can go back to the app and follow the intructions!

-Thanks to betterthanyou#8490 for making the image cuz im lazy
+Thanks to betterthanyou#8490 for making the icon for it cuz im lazy and didnt want to install photoshop

-Any questions, issues etc dm me
+Any questions, issues etc. dm me
 LameLexi#7004